Michdev2024/phase_1_project/README.md

     - Ranked the top 10 aircraft makes based on the frequency of accidents, providing insight into which models are most commonly involved.

 - **Applied Normalization Techniques to Assess Distribution Errors**:
-    - Used normalization techniques to evaluate how accident causes and severity are distributed across different aircraft makes, ensuring that the analysis accounts for variations in usage and other factors.
+    - Applied normalization techniques to assess the distribution of accident causes and severity across different aircraft models, ensuring the analysis accounts for variations in usage and other influencing factors.

 ### Visualizations:

 1. **Accident Frequency by Aircraft Model**:
-   - This graph shows the number of accidents by model, helping identify which aircraft models are more prone to incidents.
+   - This graph displays the number of accidents per model, providing insights into which aircraft models are more susceptible to incidents

 2. **Severity of Injuries Across Aircraft Models**:
    - A visual comparison of injury severity for different aircraft models, highlighting those with fewer fatal or serious injuries.